-I’ll keep it short because it really is obvious; proofread your candidate’s CV. - and that’s manually, without the ever-helpful automated spell check.
+I’ll keep it short because it really is obvious: Proofread your candidate’s CV.
+And I mean manually, without the ever-helpful automated spell check.
 A document riddled with typos entirely negates the ‘attention to detail’ you’ve raved about earlier on…

 Please, oh please, do not take a candidate’s CV and send it straight to your client.
 Take the time to format it, so that it’s in the same style as all other CVs you send out.
 Whether that’s in a specific font, size, or on headed paper will be down to the brand guidelines of your company.
 It’s worth considering adding a footer with your name and the name of your company, along with any contact details.
 On a styling note, don’t feel you have to stick to the ‘2 page rule’.
 If it simply will not fit, wall-to-wall text will achieve little more than giving the reader a headache trying to follow what’s going on.